-Jesse Creed is a corporate associate in the Los Angeles office of Munger, Tolles & Olson.
-Mr. Creed’s practice focuses on mergers and acquisitions, including buy-side and sell-side representations in auctions of private companies, fundamental transactions involving public and private companies and nonprofits, and other forms of business transactions and investments.
+Jesse Creed is an attorney in the Los Angeles office of Munger, Tolles & Olson.
+Mr. Creed’s practice focuses on the representation of mission-oriented nonprofits and other business organizations in corporate governance, legal policy, and business transactions.

-- Motion Picture and Television Fund, a nonprofit dedicated to providing services to members of the entertainment industry, in the sale of its healthcare business to UCLA Health
+- Motion Picture and Television Fund, a nonprofit dedicated to providing services to members of the entertainment industry, in the sale of its healthcare business to UCLA Health.

 - Museum of Contemporary Art, a museum nonprofit, on real property matters related to its Bunker Hill location.